Who is DAV?

 The DAV is a tax-exempt, non-profit organization formed in 1920 and rapidly expanded across the nation.
 DAV was chartered by Congress in 1932, under Title 36 USC Chapter 503.

-Gifts, grants, and donations to DAV are tax deductible as charitable contributions under section 170(c)(3) of title 26 USC, the Internal Revenue code.
+All gifts, grants, and donations to any branch of DAV are tax deductible as charitable contributions under section 170(c)(3) of title 26 USC, the Internal Revenue code.
+Our IRS letters are available upon request.

 DAV National Headquarters are located in Cold Springs, Kentucky and we have Chapters posted in every state.
 DAV employs over 400 full-time, professionally trained, National Service Officers (NSO) throughout the country, all of whom are war veterans with service connected VA ratings.